SingleManTH/agiletoolkit.org/docs/overview/application.md

     $api->main();
     </pre>

-1. `Frontend.php` is the `$app` object &ndash; extended from the `ApiFrontend` API.
+1. `Frontend.php` is the `$app` class, extended from the `ApiFrontend` API.

-1. In `Frontend.php` you set up your database connections, configure your class loading, and initialize access security and Controllers for application-wide functionality such as database access and logging.
+1. In `Frontend.php` you configure your class loading, initialize access security and add Controllers for application-wide functionality such as database access and logging.

 1. The `$app` object will route the request to the correct Page class in your `/page` directory, throwing a 404 Page Not Found error if no matching page is found.